tmcgilchrist/ghuntley/content/notes/leadership.md

 * people are the most valuable asset
 * leading with others.
 Leadership is action not position.

+### assessment
+* am I newly titled leader and/or new leader to this person?
+* do I often have to mind this person that I'm the leader?
+* does this person only do what I tell them to do?
+* does this person go around me to communicate with my boss?
+* does this person only work to get a paycheck?

 ## 2 Permission ↔ Relationships
 I have a warm relationship with this person.
 I genuinely care about and trust this person.
 This person knows me well enough that we both understand each other's strengths and weaknesses.
 This is also someone with whom I know that I could have even greater productivity if I fully invested in taking our work to the next level.